ddev/ddev/docs/users/cli-usage.md

 ## Favorite Commands

+Each of these commands has full help.
+For example, `ddev start -h` or `ddev help start`.
+Just typing `ddev` will get you a list of available commands.

 * `ddev config` configures a project for ddev, creating a .ddev directory according to your responses.
 It should be executed in the project (repository) root.
 * `ddev start` and `ddev stop` start and stop the containers that comprise a project. `ddev restart` just does a stop and a start. `ddev poweroff` stops all ddev-related containers and projects.
 * `ddev describe` or `ddev describe <projectname>` gives you full details about the project, what ports it uses, how to access them, etc.